ConacBreslin/inginuity/README.md

 ## Credits
 ### Code
-The intial design, layout and fucntionality was taken from the Code Institute's walk through project on Boutique Ado.
+The intial design, layout and functionality was taken from the Code Institute's walk through project on Boutique Ado.

-### Media
-The gin and distillery images and content were, when possible, taken directly from the distillery websites, if this was not available magazine articles, in particular [Irish Whiskey Magazine](https://www.irishwhiskeymagazine.com/), were used.
-Some gin images were taken from shop websites including [the whiskeyexchange](https://www.thewhiskyexchange.com/) and [celticwhiskey](https://celticwhiskey.com/).
-Some reviews were copied from [tripadvisor.ie](https://www.tripadvisor.ie/)

 ## Acknoweldgements
 I would like to thank the following people;
 - my very zen mentor Chris Quinn whose wisdom and experience were invaluable,
 - the many tutors in Code Institute for being unfailingly helpful, patient and knowledgeable throughout the hours and hours I spent online with them.
 I do not generally like to single out tutors (they all do an amazing job) but this time I have to mention Igor who never failed to assist, support, direct and sort out any issue but most of all furthered my understanding if the process,
+- the member of the Slck community who generously share their time and expertise,
 - my family and friends for all their support and feedback,
 - my unbelieveably supportive husband who, despite being very neglected recently, has not only kept me going but has also kept me (well) fed.